dihcoder/study-notes/frontend/Angular.md

 ### 🟠 Attribute Binding

 Attribute binding in Angular is a one-way data binding mechanism that allows you to set the value of an HTML element's attribute from a component's property.
 It is particularly useful when an HTML attribute does not have a corresponding DOM property, or when you need to manage specific attributes like aria-* for accessibility or colspan/rowspan in tables.

+> OBS: Attributes are defined in the HTML and provide initial values for properties.
+Properties are part of the DOM and represent the current state of an element.
+For example, the value attribute of an <input> element sets its initial value, while the value property reflects the current value as the user interacts with it.

 The syntax for attribute binding involves using square brackets [] around the attribute name, prefixed with attr..

 ```html